node-prism/ngn/README.md

   This log system takes advantage of `state.time.delta` to expire log entries over time.
 By default, this is 10 seconds, but this is configurable.

-  The whole point of this system is to draw debug messages to the canvas, but have them disappear after a while.
+  The whole point of this system is to draw debug messages to a canvas, but have them disappear after a while.

   ```typescript
   import { createLogSystem } from "@prsm/ngn";